Air India: Interline agreements

-Note that codeshare operations have been suspended due to the COVID-19 pandemic.

 Fleet

+As of November 2025, Air India operates a fleet of 189 aircraft, both narrowbody and widebody aircraft with a fleet composed of Airbus A319, A320, A320neo, A321, A321neo, A350 as well as the Boeing 777 and Boeing 787.

 Fleet information

-In 1932, Air India started operations with a de Havilland Puss Moth.
-It inducted its first Boeing 707-420 named Gauri Shankar (registered VT-DJJ), thereby becoming the first Asian airline to induct a jet aircraft in its fleet and on 4 August 1993, Air India took the delivery of its first Boeing 747-400 named Konark (registered VT-ESM).

-Apart from the Boeing aircraft, Air India also operates a wide range of Airbus aircraft.
-In 1989, Indian Airlines introduced the Airbus A320-200 aircraft, which Air India now uses to operate both domestic and international short haul flights.
-In 2005, Indian Airlines introduced smaller A319s, which are now used mainly on domestic and regional routes.
-After the merger in 2007, Air India inducted the biggest member of the A320 family, the A321, to operate mainly on international short haul and medium haul routes.
-At the same time, Air India leased Airbus A330s to operate on medium-long haul international routes.
-Currently Air India has many narrow body aircraft for domestic destinations like A320, A321 and A320 neo.
-Air India has also many wide body aircraft like Boeing 777-200LR, Boeing 777-300ER, Boeing 747-400 and Boeing 787-8 mainly for international destinations.
-Air India Express, a subsidiary of Air India has a fleet of 25 Boeing 737-800.
-On 17 June 2019, Air India grounded its last Airbus A320 classic fleet, which flown its last flight from Delhi to Mumbai.
+In 1932, Air India started operations with a De Havilland Puss Moth.
+On 21 February 1960, Air India International inducted its first Boeing 707-420C named Gauri Shankar (registered VT-DJJ), thereby becoming the first Asian airline to induct a jet aircraft in its fleet.
+In 1971, the airline took delivery of its first Boeing 747-237B named Emperor Ashoka (registered VT-EBD) In 1986, Air India took delivery of its first Airbus A310-300.
+On 4 August 1993, Air India took the delivery of its first Boeing 747-437 named Konark (registered VT-ESM) In 1989, Indian Airlines introduced the Airbus A320-200 aircraft, which Air India now uses to operate both domestic and international short haul flights.
+In 2005, Indian Airlines introduced the smaller A319, which is now used mainly on domestic and regional routes.
+After the merger in 2007, Air India inducted the A321 to operate mainly on international short-haul routes and leased Airbus A330s to operate on medium-long-haul international routes.
+The airline's first Boeing 777-200LR aircraft was delivered on 26 July 2007, which was named Andhra Pradesh.
+Air India received its first Boeing 777-300ER aircraft on 9 October 2007 and the aircraft was named as Bihar.
+Air India received its first Boeing 787 dreamliner aircraft on 6 September 2012 and commenced flights on 19 September 2012.

+Air India One is the call sign of any Air India aircraft carrying the prime minister, president or the vice-president.
+Though the call-sign of Air India is used, these flights are operated on customised Boeing 777-300ER aircraft owned by Indian Air Force and maintained by Air India on a special contract.

 Fleet restructuring

 As a part of the financial restructuring, Air India sold five of its eight Boeing 777-200LR aircraft to Etihad Airways in December 2013.
-According to the airline, plans for introducing ultra-long flights with service to Seattle, San Francisco, and Los Angeles were cancelled due to factors like high fuel prices and weak demand.
-Air India flights to San Francisco have been resumed with more new international destinations.
+According to the airline, plans for introducing ultra-long flights with service to Seattle, San Francisco and Los Angeles were cancelled due to factors like high fuel prices and weak demand.
+In April 2014, the airline decided to sell its remaining three Boeing 777-200LRs as well, citing higher operating costs.
 On 24 April 2014, Air India issued a tender for leasing 14 Airbus A320 aircraft for up to six years, to strengthen its domestic network.

-Air India has purchased many Boeing 787-8 dreamliners to strengthen international operations.
+On 11 April 2024, Air India sold four of its last remaining Boeing 747-400 jumbo jets US company AerSale.
+Air India is also planning to establish a dedicated subsidiary for cargo operations with dedicated freighters.